-We acknowledge that parents/carers have the right to withdraw their children from all or part of the relationship and sex education taught in the school except for those parts included in the statutory National Curriculum: all children are expected to learn the content of the national science curriculum.
-Parents/carers are encouraged to establish exactly what is covered in the RSE lessons relevant to their child's year group and discuss any concerns about lesson content with staff at the earliest opportunity.
+6.2 We acknowledge that parents/carers have the right to withdraw their children from all or part of the Sex Education taught in the school except for those parts included in the statutory National Curriculum: all children are expected to learn the content of the National Science Curriculum.
+Parents/carers are encouraged to establish exactly what is covered in the RSHE lessons relevant to their child's year group and discuss any concerns about lesson content with staff at the earliest opportunity.

-If a parent/carer wishes their child to be withdrawn from any part of our RSE lessons, they should discuss this first with the PSHE lead, make it clear which aspects of the programme they do not wish their child to participate in and confirm their request in writing.
+If a parent/carer wishes their child to be withdrawn from any part of our RSHE lessons, they should discuss this first with the PSHE lead, make it clear which aspects of the programme they do not wish their child to participate in and confirm their request in writing.
 The school always complies with the wishes of parents/carers in this regard.